vinayakn87/Data_Science_Portfolio/README.md

 Currently the project consists of following parts: <br />
 **Part 1:** Importing the raw training datasets, aggregate feature creation, & mapping these features on trainign data <br />
 **Part 2:** EDA on training data with mapped features, baseline model (logistic regression), & tuning the model performance (by Feature engineering & feature selection)<br />
-**Part 3 (Work in progress):** <br />
-  1. Create credit bureau features using the bureau data provided and use them in the final model
-  2. Try ensembling algorithms to see if it improves model performance any further
+**Part 3 (Work in progress):** Try ensembling algorithms to see if it improves model performance any further

 **Final Result**
 | Model version | ROC score | Kaggle performance (on test data) |